 You’ve been negotiating with a hospital, PE firm, or other buyer, and you’re close to signing the LOI.
-Before you do, make sure you get answers to the following questions so that you, the physician, can maximize your outcome.
+Every outpatient endovascular practice should make sure you get answers to the following questions so that you, the physician, can maximize your outcome.

 Who controls my practice after I sell?